-Read the Nutrition Facts table on all food labels to assess the amount of calories, saturated fats, trans-fats, sugar and salt a product may contain.
+Read the Nutrition Facts table on all food labels to assess the amount of calories, saturated fats, sugar and salt a product may contain.
 Also look at the Nutrition Fact table for the inclusion of healthy nutrients such as protein, fibre, vitamins A and C, iron and calcium.

-Avoid highly processed foods which are a major source of saturated fat, trans fat, sugar and sodium.
+Avoid highly processed foods which are a major source of saturated fat, sugar and sodium.
 Highly processed foods have many ingredients, are usually in a package and need little preparation.
 These foods include: